chandratan03/chandratan03/README.md

 ### Hi there 👋

-Halo My Name is Chandra Tan, I'm a computer science student 😁😁😁😁😁.
+Halo My name is <b>Chandra Tan</b>, I'm currently a Computer Science student 😁😁😁😁😁.

 I’m currently learning something that is related to AI and Database.